 See 17 for PATIENT COUNSELING INFORMATION.

 Pediatric use information is approved for Merck & Co., Inc.'s Cubicin (daptomycin for injection).
-However, due to Merck & Co., Inc.'s marketing exclusivity rights, this drug product is not labeled with that pediatric information.
+However, due to Merck & Co., Inc.'s marketing 2.6 • There are two formulations of daptomycin exclusivity rights, this drug product is not labeled